You are here: Home / Living in Brussels / Administrative documents

 Passport

 A passport is required for travel to countries where the ID card is not valid.
-The term of validity is five years.
+The term of validity is 5 years for a child and 7 years for an adult.
 To find out what travel documents you need for your destination (FR/NL) see the Belgian diplomacy website (in French, Dutch and German).

 Birth, death, marriage or divorce certificate